Sophie Christiansen

 • 2021 – 5 News Disability Reporter

-• 2017 – Appointed Commander of the Order of the British Empire (CBE) for services to para-equestrianism
+• 2017 – Appointed CBE for services to para-equestrianism

-• 2016 – Placed fifth in BBC’s Sports Personality of the Year – the highest place female athlete
+• 2016 – Placed fifth in BBC’s Sports Personality of the Year, being the highest placed female athlete

-• 2016 – Rio Olympic Games – Achieved a hat-trick of three gold medals in Individual Championship Test Grade Ia; Individual Freestyle Test Grade Ia; and Team Test
+• 2016 – Achieved three gold medals in Individual Championship Test Grade Ia; Individual Freestyle Test Grade Ia; and Team Test at the Rio Olympic Games

 • 2014 – Became Software Engineer

-• 2013 – Promoted to Officer of the Order of the British Empire (OBE) for services to equestrianism
+• 2013 – Promoted to OBE for services to equestrianism

 • 2012 – Honorary Fellow at Royal Holloway, University of London